decred/dcrweb/README.md

 ## License

-decredweb is licensed under the liberal ISC License.
+dcrweb is licensed under the liberal ISC License.